rosasurfer/mt4-php-tools/app/lib/dukascopy/README.md

 ### Data structures

-`DUKASCOPY_HISTORY_START` describes the storage format of history start times of all timeframes available for a symbol:
+Structure `DUKASCOPY_HISTORY_START` describes the storage format of history start times of all timeframes available for a symbol:
 ```C++
 // big-endian
 struct DUKASCOPY_HISTORY_START {     // -- offset --- size --- description -----------------------------------------------